West Side Stadium: Politics

 The stadium issue was also a political issue, as 2005 was an election year.
 Some individuals, most notably mayoral candidate Anthony Weiner, suggested another location in Queens, which has large open spaces and was home to other sports facilities such as Shea Stadium (former home of the New York Mets and Jets), as a possible alternative site for a stadium.
 The Jets ownership, however, said that any site other than the West Side would be no better than remaining in New Jersey.

 Two components of the stadium plan ($300 million in state funding and the MTA's transfer of the land) were subject to the approval of the state's Public Authorities Control Board.
 The Board's approval could be given only on a unanimous vote of its three members, who were representatives of New York State Assembly Speaker Sheldon Silver, New York State Senate Majority Leader Joseph Bruno, and Pataki.
 On June 6, 2005, although Pataki's representative voted in favor, Silver and Bruno directed their representatives to abstain on the vote, thus denying the needed approval and scuttling the proposal.
+Silver, in particular, had vehemently opposed the project, saying it would divert money needed to rebuild Lower Manhattan in the wake of the September 11 attacks.
 Asked if the stadium was dead, Silver answered, "It was never alive."